New COVID strain: A fresh blow to Britain's economy | DW | 21.12.2020

 European stocks slumped Monday as several European Union countries imposed flight bans from the UK to stop the spread of a new highly infectious strain of coronavirus found in England.

-In mid-morning trade, London's benchmark FTSE 100 index had fallen 2.9% and the British pound slid sharply.
+London's benchmark FTSE 100 index fell 2.9% in midmorning trade and the British pound slid sharply.
 Germany's DAX index dropped 3.4% while France's CAC was 3.2% lower.

-Travel stocks led the rout, with British Airways owner IAG, German carrier Lufthansa and travel company TUI plunging between 5.8% and 12%.
-Cruise operator Carnival Corp shed 9.2%.
+Travel stocks led the rout, with British Airways-owner IAG, Wizz Air Holdings and easyJet falling between 11% and 16%, while InterContinental Hotels Group dropped 4%.

-As crude prices slid over concerns that the new measures could hurt travel well into the new year, energy majors BP, Total and Royal Dutch Shell lost between 5% and 7.5%.
+As crude prices slid over concerns that the new measures could hurt travel well into the new year, energy majors BP, Total and Royal Dutch Shell had lost between 3% and 6% by mid-afternoon.

+By the afternoon, the main indices had regained some of their losses but New York's S&P 500 Index traded more than 1% lower.

 "This new strain suggests that not only could it[ Britain] be in for a [bad] couple of months... [but the new strain] could make things far, far worse: more restrictions, more lockdowns ... more of an economic toll," Craig Erlam, senior market analyst at OANDA Europe, told news agency AFP.